D.J. Moore Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Matchup vs. Atlanta

-- In his six matchups against the Falcons, Moore's 65.7 receiving yards average is 17.8 less than his over/under for Sunday's game (83.5).
+- Against the Falcons, Moore has averaged 65.7 receiving yards per game in his six career matchups, 20.8 fewer than his over/under for Sunday's game.

-- In six matchups with the Falcons, Moore has had a TD catch twice, but never more than one in any single game.

-- The 263.2 passing yards the Falcons allow per game makes them the NFL's 19th-ranked pass defense this season.
+- The 263.2 yards per game the Falcons are conceding through the air makes them the NFL's 19th-ranked pass defense.

-- With 15 passing TDs conceded this season, the Falcons defense is ranked 27th in the NFL.
+- At 2.5 passing TDs conceded per game, the Falcons defense is ranked 27th in the NFL.

 Recent Performances

-- Against the Giants last week, Moore was targeted 10 times and totaled 73 yards on six receptions.
+- Against the Giants last week, Moore was targeted 10 times and picked up 73 yards on six receptions.

-- Moore has caught 16 passes on 30 targets for 188 yards over his last three outings, averaging 62.7 yards per game.
+- Moore has also added 188 yards on 16 grabs over his last three outings.
+He was targeted 30 times and put up 62.7 receiving yards per game.

 Moore's Carolina Teammates